The Origin of Smokey’s Autobiography

-Best Damn Garage in Town: My life and Adventures was originally published as a 3 volume boxed set of 1,100 pages with over 400 photographs.
-This was sold as two versions: a Racer’s Edition that sells for $95 and a signed, numbered, hardbound Collector’s Edition that sells for $275.
-Several years later, Carbon Press brought out what we laughingly call the Pocket Edition: it weighs in at only 650 pages and 4 pounds (as opposed to the originals that were 11 and 13 pounds), but it is priced at a more affordable $29.95
+Best Damn Garage in Town was originally published as a 3 volume boxed set of 1,100 pages with over 400 photographs.
+This was sold in two versions: a Racer’s Edition that sells for $95 and a signed, numbered, hardbound Collector’s Edition that is currently not available.
+Several years later, Carbon Press brought out what we laughingly call the Pocket Edition: it weighs in at only 650 pages and 4 pounds (as opposed to the original that was 11 pounds), but it is priced at a more affordable $29.95.

 We also got a lot of feedback from race fans that these stories would be great for long drives to the races.
 We created two different collections of audio book versions of stories from the book.
 The first was Sex, Lies & Superspeedways, which was read by John Delorean and is 6 hours of stories from the book.
 That was such a success, we decided to expand the readers and created More Sex, Lies & Superspeedways, with a host of racing and automotive figures doing the reading and telling you their personal Smokey stories along the way.